The Least Busy Freeways in the U.S. - Texas - 1

-Finding the quietest and least trafficked freeways in the United States varies by region, but generally, low-traffic freeways are located in areas outside major cities or in regions with low population density.
+Finding the least busy freeways in the U.S. varies by region, but generally, freeways with lower traffic volumes are located in areas outside major cities or in regions with lower population density.

-Excluding special roads in sparsely populated mountainous terrains or military areas, let's explore some of the famous freeways in the U.S. that have low traffic and are quiet.
+Excluding special roads in sparsely populated mountainous areas or military zones, let's look at some well-known freeways in the U.S. that are less busy and more tranquil.

 Interstate 80 (I-80) - Nevada

-Particularly, the section connecting Utah and California has relatively low vehicle traffic.
-As it passes through deserts and vast areas, there are fewer vehicles, and many single lanes.
+The section connecting Utah and California has relatively low vehicle traffic.
+As it passes through desert and vast areas, there are fewer vehicles, and many one-lane roads.

 Interstate 70 (I-70) - Colorado